balena-io-experimental/balena-sound/README.md

 ![Setting the device name](images/device-name-config.png)

 ### Change device name

 By default, your device will be named `balenaSound xxxx`.
 This name will show within Airplay device lists, for Spotify Connect and when searching for devices using Bluetooth.
 You can change this using `BLUETOOTH_DEVICE_NAME` environment variable that can be set in balena dashboard.

+**Note:**

+* If you set this variable it is set for every service.
+That means you would see that value also in spotify and airplay.
+If you want custom names for every service you can use service variables.
+This can be done in the balena dashboard: navigate to dashboard -> your app -> Service variables
+* You can also add this code to the value of your enviroment variable and it will give you the shorten UUID: `$(hostname | cut -c -4)` (That is the xxxx part we use as an example.)
+So lets say you have fleet and want to give individual names to all of your devices, you can use something like this: `yourcompanyname device series $(hostname | cut -c -4)`

 ### Set output volumes